-\\\\\ maintains each source of funding separately and monitors the actual expenditure of proceeds of the securities;
+maintains each source of funding separately and monitors the actual expenditure of proceeds of the securities;

-first out basis; or \\\\\ commingles the proceeds and monitors the expenditures on a first in, b.
+first out basis; or commingles the proceeds and monitors the expenditures on a first in, on a proportionate basis. provides for the expenditure of funds received from multiple sources b.
 Records of expenditures (timing of expenditure and object code) of the proceeds of securities will be maintained by the Debt Manager.